Bayesian tutorial: Correlation

 It looks like we can update towards a higher correlation and also be more certain about it because the range of the posterior is much narrower than that of our prior.

 What about sigma?
-Sigma is the standard deviation of the residuals, i.e., that what is unexplained by the predictor.
-We saw that the correlation between the predictor and outcome is 0.75.
-Squaring this number gives us the amount of variance explained (0.56), so if we subtract this from 1 we’re left with the variance that is unexplained (0.44).
-Squaring this number to bring it back to a standard deviations gives us 0.67, which matches the estimate for sigma that we saw in the output of brms.
+We saw that the correlation between the predictor and outcome is 0.74.
+Squaring this number gives us the amount of variance explained (0.55), so if we subtract this from 1 we’re left with the variance that is unexplained (0.45).
+Squaring this number to bring it back to a standard deviation gives us 0.67, which matches the estimate for sigma that we saw in the output of brms.

 Using a regularizing prior